aakers24/THM/Paths/SOC1/SOC1.md

 * ext4 uses a unit called Blocks which is a group of sectors.
 The number of sectors must be an integral (integer) power of 2.
 Blocks are grouped into Block Groups.
 (From what I can tell the Block--rather a level of abstraction of many of them--is the functional equivalent of the FAT in the Windows FSs)

-* Index Nodes known is inodes store all the metadata about files.
+* Index Nodes known as inodes store all the metadata about files.
 The inode table is a linear array of inodes.

 * ext4 fs splits the fs into a series of block groups and tries hard to keep files in the same block which reduces seek times.